 Tests and diagnosis

 Besides asking you about your signs and symptoms, conducting a physical exam, and taking a medical history, your doctor may request several tests, including:

 Treatments and drugs

 With early diagnosis and appropriate treatment, you may recover from Wegener's granulomatosis within a few months.
+Maintenance therapy often needs to be continued for 18 to 24 months.
 In some cases, longer treatment may be necessary.
-Because the disease can recur, your doctor will continue monitoring your condition after treatment.
+Because the disease can recur, your doctor will continue monitoring your condition closely after treatment.

 Side effect treatments

 With treatment, you're likely to recover from Wegener's granulomatosis.
 However, you may feel stress about the possibility of recurrence or about any damage the disease may cause, such as to your kidneys.
 Here are some suggestions for coping with the disease:

 Last Updated: 2012-12-19

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.